 CNN.com ...
 Click to view more

-The lawyers at SLOTE, LINKS & BOREMAN, LLP provide legal services in diverse areas, including California administrative law, defending licensed professionals before the Office of Administrative Hearings (OAH) in Oakland/San Francisco, Sacramento, Los Angeles and San Diego.
+The lawyers at SLOTE, LINKS & BOREMAN, PC provide legal services in diverse areas, including California administrative law, defending licensed professionals before the Office of Administrative Hearings (OAH) in Oakland/San Francisco, Sacramento, Los Angeles and San Diego.

 In addition, we offer an extensive education law practice in San Francisco, Oakland, Marin, Alameda, San Mateo and Santa Clara counties as well as before the California Commission on Teacher Credentialing (CTC).
 We provide legal assistance to school administrators, teachers, students and parents in both the public and private sectors.